ositaka/soul-healing-decapcms/data/page/home.md

       Now, let your mind wander as we embark on a journey.
 Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
-With each step, you move deeper into the woods and the guiding light grows brilliant.\
+With each step, you move deeper into the woods and the guiding light grows brilliant.
+And then - Golden Stairs appear ascending towards the sky.\

       \